jayy-77/endpoint-compliance-agent/README.md

 ```

 Note: To use osquery inside containers, you typically need to run osquery on the host and provide access to its socket.
 Containerized usage may require additional configuration depending on your environment.

+### Why Compliance Agent?
+- Minimal runtime dependencies using osquery for rich, cross-platform system data
+- Clear, structured JSON outputs that are easy to integrate with SIEM/ELK
+- Simple policy model to start, designed for incremental hardening and features

 ### Roadmap
 - HTTP exporter for sending reports to a central service